JuliaData/DataFramesMeta.jl/docs/src/index.md

   ```
   will not, as `df.x` is a 2-element vector as is `[5, 6]`, and
   `1 .+ [5, 6]` is allowed.

+  Because `ByRow` inside `transform` blocks does not internally
+  use broadcasting in all circumstances, in the rare instance
+  that a column in a data frame is a custom vector type that
+  implements custom broadcasting, this custom behavior will
+  be called with `@byrow`.

 * Broadcasting expensive calls.
 In Base Julia, broadcastsing
   evaluates calls first and then broadcasts the result.
 Because